 The Statement of Net Position presents the assets and deferred outflows of resources, liabilities and deferred inflows of resources, and net position of the University at the end of the fiscal year.
 The purpose of this statement is to show the financial position on a certain date in time and to present to readers a fiscal snapshot of Arkansas Tech University at year-end.
-The Statement of Net Position presents year-end data concerning assets (current and noncurrent) plus deferred outflows of resources, liabilities (current and noncurrent) plus deferred outflows of resources, liabilities (current and noncurrent) plus deferred outflows of resources).
-The difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources).
+The Statement of Net Position presents year-end data concerning assets (current and noncurrent) plus deferred outflows of resources, liabilities (current and noncurrent) plus deferred inflows of resources, and net position (difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources).
 The difference between current and noncurrent assets is discussed in the footnotes to the financial statements.
 From the data presented, readers of the Statement of Net Position are able to determine the assets available to continue the operations of the institution.
 They are also able to determine how much the institution owes vendors, investors and lending institutions.
-Finally, the Statement of Net Position provides a picture of the net position (difference between assets and deferred outflows of resources) and deferred inflows of resources and liabilities and deferred outflows of resources and lending institutions.
-Finally, the Statement of Net Position provides a picture of the net position (difference between assets and deferred outflows of resources) and deferred inflows of resources and liabilities and deferred inflows of resources and liabilities and deferred outflows of resources and liabilities and deferred inflows of resources and liabilities and deferred inflows of resources and lending institutions.
-Finally, the Statement of Net Position provides a picture of the net position (difference between assets and deferred outflows of resources) and deferred inflows of resources and liabilities and deferred inflows of resources and liabilities and
+Finally, the Statement of Net Position provides a picture of the net position (difference between assets and deferred outflows of resources) and liabilities and deferred inflows of resources) and of their availability for expenditure by the institution.

 Net Position is divided into three major categories.
-The first category-net investment in capital assets provides information on the institution's equity in property, plant and equipment.
+The first category-net investment in capital assets-provides information on the institution's equity in property, plant and equipment.
 The next net position category-restricted assets-is divided into two categories: nonexpendable and expendable.
 The corpus of nonexpendable restricted resources is only available for investment purposes.